pga03/first-discovery-native-host/README.md

 2. Copies this repositories contents to it
 3. Sets a registry setting so Chrome can find the native messaging host

-Note: The install can be re-run to install a new version without uninstalling.
-The installer will delete existing folder and registry setting.
+Note: The install removes any previous versions and registry keys, and can be re-run without first uninstalling.

 #####Dependencies